jonfreed256/code-courses/README.md

-about code-courses-app
+About code-courses-app
 ------------
-Code Courses is a React App developed with webpack.
+Code Courses is a practice React App developed from the ground up with webpack instead of create-react-app.

 Structure
 ---------